Climate & Clothing

 It is possible to reach Kyrenia via two airports.

-EU citizens or participants who have Schengen visa can fly to Larnaka airport at Southern Cyprus.
+EU citizens or participants who have Schengen visa can fly to Larnaca Airport at Southern Cyprus.
+Larnaca Airport is located at 5 km south of Larnaca city center.
+British Airways, Thomas Cook Airlines, Cyprus Airways, Aeroflot, Olympic Air Aegean Airlines, Austrian Airlines, Emirates and Lufthansa are some of the airlines that operate flights for Larnaca.
+It takes approximately 1,5 hours by driving to get to Elexus Resort Hotel (Congress venue) which is at 90 km distance to Larnaca Airport.
 Your passports might be re-checked while entering Northern Cyprus with a very short procedure, however, no other visas required rather than a Schengen visa.

-No visas are required in this option as long as you are a transit passenger to Ercan Airport during check in to your connection flight in Istanbul airport (or other cities in Turkey).
-If you have separate flight tickets, you may need a Turkish visa to collect your luggage and for checking to your flight to Ercan Airport.
-Turkey does not apply visa for visitors from many countries or a visa can be obtained easily at the airport.
-However, visitors from some countries might still need to apply for visa before travelling.
-Please check http://www.mfa.gov.tr/default.en.mfa for your country.
+It is possible to fly to Ercan Airport from major cities in Turkey like Istanbul, Ankara, Izmir, Adana, Antalya with direct flights.
+It takes 30 minutes to reach Elexus Resort Hotel (Congress venue) which is at 35 km distance from Ercan Airport No visas are required in this option as long as you are a transit passenger to Ercan Airport during check in to your connection flight in Istanbul Airport (or other cities in Turkey).
+If you have separate flight tickets, you may need a Turkish visa to collect your luggage and to check in to your flight to Ercan Airport.
+Turkey does not apply visa for visitors from many countries.
+Please check the visa requirements of Turkey for your country at www.mfa.gov.tr/visa-information-for-foreigners.en.mfa.
+Since April 2013, electronic visa (e-Visa) has replaced “sticker visa” which was issued at the border crossings.
+Therefore, if you would like to get your visa without applying to the Turkish Consulate in your home country, please make sure that you apply for e-Visa at www.evisa.gov.tr/en before arriving to Turkey.